dylan-lang/opendylan/documentation/getting-started-ide/source/remotedbg.rst

    debugging server (see `Starting the debugging server`_).

-   If the connection is successful, the newly connected machine is added to those listed in the “Remote machine” option box.
+   If the connection is successful, the newly connected machine is added to those listed in the "Remote machine" option box.
 You can now select this machine.

    If the connection does not succeed, you should ensure that you have